 The Greece Girls Soccer League (GGSL) was established to provide girls in the Town of Greece, New York, with opportunities to do the following:

-- Have fun
+- Have fun!

-- Learn the skills necessary to play good soccer
+- Learn the skills necessary to play good soccer.

-- Develop physically and socially
+- Develop physically and socially.

-- Learn to work as a member of a team toward a common goal
+- Learn to work as a member of a team toward a common goal.

 GGSL emphasizes making soccer fun for the players.
 Since the girls have the most fun when they’re actually playing, GGSL requires that each girl play at least 1/2 of each game.
 The coaches are encouraged to even out the playing time as much as possible.
 In particular, no girl can play 4 quarters in a single game unless everyone on the team is playing at least 3 quarters.

 All of the coaches in GGSL are volunteers.
 About 1/3 of our head coaches are new every year.
-Many of them have been assitant coaches in the past, but a few of our volunteers have had no previous experience coaching soccer.
+Many of them have been assistant coaches in the past, but a few of our volunteers have had no previous experience coaching soccer.
 GGSL continues to try to find effective ways to train both our new coaches and our experienced house coaches so that the girls playing in the league get the best possible soccer experience.